csecht/passphrase-generate/README.md

-# NOTICE: VIRUS?
+# NOTICE:
-As of 29 January 2021, I was not able to download the zipped distribution onto my Windows 10 machine using Microsoft Edge because it detected a virus.
-I don't know whether it's real or a false positive, so proceed with caution.
+As of 29 January 2021, I was not able to download the zipped distribution onto my Windows 10 machine using Microsoft Edge because it said it detected a virus.
+I had no problem downloading with Firefox browser, but you proceed with caution.
 Downloads from 28 Jan and earlier did not have this issue.
 -------------

 # general_utilities